-- 1. Rural high speed FWA.
+- Rural high speed FWA.
 NBN in Australia provides broadband service to rural subscribers.
 Offering includes 1000 GB bucket with data speed as high as 100 Mbps.
 To achieve coverage and performance, NBN uses 60 to 100 MHz of licensed TDD spectrum.
 NBN provides service to otherwise un/underserved communities. - 2.
 5G FWA.
 Verizon has launched an FWA service over mmWave 5G variant for \$50-70 per month with no contract.
-The 5G type FWA service is being deployed in targeted urban and suburban areas and it is meant to compete with existing cable, fiber and other home broadband offerings.

-- 3. Converged MBB and FWA service.
+The 5G type FWA service is being deployed in targeted urban and suburban areas and it is meant to compete with existing cable, fiber and other home broadband offerings. - 3.
+Converged MBB and FWA service.
 Here operator can offer a service to connect a WiFi router, MiFi devices, tablets etc. via the same network.
 Data consumption from all devices is pooled into a single bucket.
 Some of the supported devices are mobile and can roam outside of home.
-This offering has features of both mobile broadband and fixed broadband. - 4.
+This offering has features of both mobile broadband and fixed broadband.
+T-mobile has just launched the service based on this model. - 4.
 Rural FWA and IoT network: A rural operator provides FWA service and using the same network can offer up low power wide area or massive IoT for smart farms. - 5.
 Rural FWA and MBB roaming: A rural operator deploys FWA LTE network.
 With network slicing, any residual capacity in the network could be used to accommodate roaming MBB subscribers.

-FWA Field Experiences
+18. CBRS FWA Field Experiences